saulius-b/project17-Kipro/README.md

-A Bootstrap template, tailored a clients needs
+A Bootstrap template, tailored to a clients needs